February 15, 2022 Wilfred Joseph

 The American Viticultural Areas of Long Island–North Fork of Long Island, The Hamptons, and Long Island, are recognized as some of the country’s finest grape-growing and wine-producing AVAs.

 Most of the acreage is Vinifera grapes.
-The main varietals are Merlot, Cabernet Franc, Cabernet Sauvignon, and Chardonnay, but others include Chenin Blanc, Dolcetto, Gewurztraminer, Lemberger, Malbec, Petit Verdot, Pinot Blanc, Pinot Gris, Pinot Noir, Riesling, Sangiovese, Sauvignon Blanc, Semillon, Syrah, Tocai Friulano, and Viognier.
+Merlot, Cabernet Franc, Cabernet Sauvignon, and Chardonnay are the main varietals.
+Still, others include Chenin Blanc, Dolcetto, Gewurztraminer, Lemberger, Malbec, Petit Verdot, Pinot Blanc, Pinot Gris, Pinot Noir, Riesling, Sangiovese, Sauvignon Blanc, Semillon, Syrah, Tocai Friulano, and Viognier.

 One of my favorites is Kontakosta in Greenport.
 The winery is set back in the vineyard at least a quarter of a mile from the street.
 You come upon this majestic building designed and built with reclaimed barn wood and glass.
-There is a magnificent view on a clear day of the Long Island Sound at the end of the property.
+On a clear day of the Long Island Sound, there is a magnificent view at the end of the property.
 This is the only vineyard with a view of the sound.

 Great wines are produced only a short drive from New York City and other major East Coast cities.
 Come to Long Island’s North Fork and experience some of the best wines in the U.S. without traveling very far!
 Our Bed and Breakfast near Greenport is just the place to stay during your East End Long Island wineries tour.